How to Replace an Air Conditioner Compressor

 Step 4: Preparing the New Compressor

 Compare the new compressor to the old unit to ensure a proper installation.
 Sometimes the replacement unit can look slightly different due to updates and slight design variations.
-The one thing to look for is the configuration of the refrigerant ports on both the intake and exhaust sides.
-Also, check the belt pulley by counting the number of ribs which the belt must ride on also the outside diameter must be correct.
+One thing to look for is the configuration of the refrigerant ports on both the intake and exhaust sides.
+Also, check the belt pulley by counting the number of ribs which the belt must ride in, also the outside diameter of the pulley must be correct as well.

 new air conditioner compressor

-When installing the new compressor into the engine bay it's a good idea to transfer some of the mounting bolts from the old unit or before lower it into the engine bay this will help for easier installation.
+When installing the new compressor into the engine bay it's a good idea to transfer some of the mounting bolts from the old unit to the new one before lowering or raising it into the engine bay, this will help for an easier installation.

 transfer compressor bolts

-Though the system has peg oil throughout its internal workings and is usually including in the new compressor it's a good idea to add a slight amount (1/2 ounce) of compressor oil to ensure proper lubrication before installation, then reinstall dust caps.
-Some units have oil already installed be sure to read the installation instructions for more information which is supplied with the replacement unit.
+Though the system has PAG oil throughout its internal workings and is usually including in the new compressor, it's a good idea to drain the new compressor of and then add new oil to ensure proper lubrication before installation, then reinstall dust caps.
+Some units have the correct amount of oil already installed, be sure to read the installation tag which is supplied with the replacement unit.

 add compressor oil

 O rings are used to seal the high and low side lines to the compressor housing.
 These sealing surfaces must be clean and free from dirt or damage to keep them from leaking.
-Use a small screwdriver or pick to carefully remove the old O ring seals from both the high and low side lines without scoring the sealing surface where the O ring sits, this will ensure a proper seal.
+Use a small screwdriver or pick to carefully remove the old O ring seals from both the high and low side lines without scoring the sealing surfaces.

 remove o ring

 Match the old O rings to the new ones to ensure a proper seal.
-Keep an eye on the thickness because some O rings can be smaller in diameter then others.
-It's a good idea not to reuse the old seals because they become flattened over time due to pressure and heat and may leak which would cause the job to be redone which means vacuuming down and recharging the system.
+Keep an eye on the O ring thickness because some rings can be smaller in diameter then others.
+It's a good idea not to reuse the old seals because they become flattened over time due to pressure and heat and may leak which would cause the job to be redone.

 new o ring seal

-After cleaning the fitting thoroughly install a new O ring seal on each the low and high side fittings.
-Once installed apply a thin layer of peg oil over the O ring to help the installation without damaging or cutting the new seal, repeat this process for each line.
+Apply a thin layer of PAG oil over the O rings to help the installation without damaging or cutting the new seal, repeat this process for each line.

 installing o ring seal